 This pineapple dump cake with brown sugar topping is absolutely delicious.
 So much so that you’d better make enough for people to have seconds.

-We enjoy eating it with whipped cream or a scoop of ice cream.
+We enjoy eating it with whipped cream or a scoop of vanilla ice cream.

 We prefer vanilla ice cream.